 The Bank's strategy is to seek to increase the maturity profile of its liabilities and to strengthen the Bank's liquidity reserve.
 The Bank has made significant process in converting its on demand deposits to term deposits.
-As at 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to 59.7 per cent. at 31 December 2012, 52.8 per cent. as at 31 December 2013 and 58.1 per cent. as at 31 December 2014.
+As at 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to 59.7 per cent. at 31 December 2012 and 53 per cent. as at 31 December 2013.